paul-hammant/tbd/content/branch-for-release/index.md

 ## Who is committing where?

 Developers are committing (green dots) at the highest throughput rate to the trunk, and do not slow up or freeze around a branch-cut or with proximity to a release.
-Developers as a group are **not** commiting to the release branch (see below).
+Developers as a group are **not** committing to the release branch (see below).

 ![](branch_for_release2.png)
 ([key](/key/))